-I have been wanting to do a sweet potato salad for a few weeks now, but I didn’t want it to have a fall seasonal feel which so many sweet potato salad preparations do.…
+I have been wanting to do a sweet potato salad for a few weeks now, but I didn’t want it to have a fall seasonal feel which so many sweet potato salad preparations do.

-How To Make Mediterranean Chopped Salad with
+How To Make Roasted Sweet Potato + Kale Salad with

 What Else Can I Use?